 The positions worth having are competitive.
 Even as in-person events slowly start back up, networking options are still limited.
 And looking for a job is exhausting and stressful at the best of times.
 Many of those looking now are doing so while still experiencing pandemic burnout, some while still managing childcare at home.

-Finding a new job is hard in the best of times.
-But anything you can do right now to stand out and set yourself apart from other candidates is likely to work to your advantage.
-One tactic worth considering is to make a personal website you can use to represent yourself in the professional world.
+It’s not just you, it really is a lot.
+And finding the right job isn’t a low-stakes issue.
+It can transform your quality of life.
+Anything you can do right now to stand out and set yourself apart from other candidates will work to your advantage.
+One tactic worth considering is creating a website you can use to represent yourself in the professional world.